ldstep/ldstepweblog/src/notes.md

 ---

+March 3, 2026, at 2:51:36 PM

+I'm adding notes back to my site.
+This is a test post to make sure that the RSS feed is working?

+---

 January 31, 2026, at 10:48:38 AM

 I came across [plaintextproject.online](http://plaintextproject.online) and, after reading a few posts, was reminded why I keep all my writing, journals, notes, and quotes in a repository of markdown files instead of trapping them in a proprietary database app.